binqry/binq/README.md

 # Binq Index Server

-`binq` refers to an index server to fetch meta data of an item when its identifier is specified instead of full URL.
+**binq** can refer to an index server to fetch meta data of an item when its identifier is specified instead of full URL.
 We call it **Binq Index Server**.

-It contains the dataset of downloadable items with their URLs for `binq`.
+It contains the dataset of items with their downloadable URLs.
-When `binq` send a request to the server, it responds a JSON data which contains information about the item.
+When **binq** send a request to the server, it responds a JSON data which contains information of the item.

 A live example of index server is https://progrhy.me/binq-index/ .